Our next Vermont women's retreat is being planned for Summer 2027.

 Because this is a small, intentionally curated retreat and accommodations are reserved in advance, all payments are non-refundable.

-In the event that the retreat is canceled by the host, all payments will be fully refunded.
+In the event that the retreat is canceled by the host for any other reason, all payments will be fully refunded.

 A Final Word